albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 #.
 Add the approach and its transition to the flight plan.
 The procedure
    legs use a dark blue color and the missed approach legs use a dark red color in the flight plan table.
 Flight plan en-route legs are black.
-Again, any previous procedure is replaced with this new one.
+Any previous procedure is replaced with this new one.

 **About adding transition and approaches:** Approaches and transitions are closely related which is already indicated by the tree structure in the procedure search tab.
-You can add an approach alone but a transition always belongs to an approach.
+You can add an approach without transition but a transition always belongs to an approach.

-You have to select the transition to add or show both, approach and transition.

 .. _tutorial-ifr-calculate-flight-plan: